-In the late morning we'll head to the historic and delightful seaside town of Cobh (pronounced Cove), departure point for over three million Irish emigrants and final port of call, in April 1912, for the ill-fated RMS Titanic.
-After time to enjoy lunch, visit the excellent Heritage Centre (entrance fee payable locally), a multi-media exhibition that tells the emotive story of Irish emigration through to the 1950s, as well as tracing the town's history back to the 1600s.
+In the late morning we'll head to the historic and delightful seaside town of Cobh, the departure point for over three million Irish emigrants and the final port of call for the ill-fated RMS Titanic in April 1912.
+After time to enjoy lunch we'll visit the excellent Heritage Centre (entrance fee payable locally), where a multi-media exhibition tells the emotive story of Irish emigration through to the 1950s, and traces the town's history back to the 1600s.

 Airport transfer timesThe transfer time from Cork airport to your hotel is approximately one hour, 15 minutes.

 Hotel spa treatmentsTo avoid disappointment, please book any treatments direct with the hotel prior to arrival.